cjl8zf/langtool-ignore-fonts/README.md

 font.
 The idea here is that the major mode should have put in a lot of thought to identifying the various parts of the document.

-For instance by telling Langtool to ignore 'font-latex-math-face Langtool will no longer complain about math expressions.
+By telling Langtool to ignore ```'font-latex-math-face``` it will no longer complain about math expressions.
 This was my main use case while writing my thesis.
 This effectively adds langtool support for LaTeX in Emacs.
 One simpliy adds a hook for their desired mode and sets the list `'langtool-ignore-fonts` to the desired list of ignored fonts.
-We provide out of the box support for LaTeX as follows:
+This package provide out of the box support for LaTeX as follows:

 ```
 (add-hook 'latex-mode-hook (lambda ()